elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-were-charles-darwins-contributions-to-the-theory-of-evolution.md

 url: /learn/biotechnology/questions/what-were-charles-darwins-contributions-to-the-theory-of-evolution
 score: -1.0
 related_article1:
-    id: 167588
+    id: 167590
-    title: What is the difference between a hypothesis and a theory in scientific inquiry?
+    title: >-
+        What are the principles of natural selection and how do they lead to adaptation?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-difference-between-a-hypothesis-and-a-theory-in-scientific-inquiry
+    url: /learn/biotechnology/questions/what-are-the-principles-of-natural-selection-and-how-do-they-lead-to-adaptation
 related_article2:
-    id: 167583
+    id: 167582
-    title: How do organisms adapt and evolve in response to their environment?
+    title: >-
+        What are the key characteristics that define life?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-organisms-adapt-and-evolve-in-response-to-their-environment
+    url: /learn/biotechnology/questions/what-are-the-key-characteristics-that-define-life
 related_article3:
-    id: 167592
+    id: 167591
-    title: What are the main characteristics of prokaryotic cells?
+    title: >-
+        Why is homeostasis important for living organisms?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-main-characteristics-of-prokaryotic-cells
+    url: /learn/biotechnology/questions/why-is-homeostasis-important-for-living-organisms
 related_article4:
-    id: 167598
+    id: 167590
+    title: >-
-    title: What are some branches of biology and their significance?
+        What are the principles of natural selection and how do they lead to adaptation?
     subject: Biotechnology
+    url: /learn/biotechnology/questions/what-are-the-principles-of-natural-selection-and-how-do-they-lead-to-adaptation
+related_article5:
+    id: 167600
+    title: >-
+        What evidence supports the theory of evolution?
+    subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-some-branches-of-biology-and-their-significance
+    url: /learn/biotechnology/questions/what-evidence-supports-the-theory-of-evolution
 ---

 &nbsp;